UCMJ Military Defense Lawyers

 About UCMJ Defense and Our Commitment to Military Personnel

-Comprehensive Guide to Administrative Separation Boards at Fort Liberty
+Comprehensive Guide to Administrative Separation Boards at Fort Bragg

 Administrative separation boards review cases where the military considers discharging a service member for various reasons, including misconduct or unsatisfactory performance.
 Understanding the board’s process is essential for preparing an effective defense and protecting your military career and benefits.

-At Fort Liberty, these boards follow specific regulations under military law.
+At Fort Bragg, these boards follow specific regulations under military law.
 Our guide outlines key steps, from notification through the hearing, and highlights how legal representation can help navigate each phase with confidence.

 What Is a Military Administrative Separation Board?